dev2353125/N-Gram/README.md

 Design:

-Text is converted to lowercase before processing so `"The"` and `"the"` are treated as the same word All characters except letters, numbers, and spaces are removed before turning into tokens N-Gram sizes are configurable at runtime
+Text is converted to lowercase before processing so `"T"` and `"t"` are treated as the same character All characters except letters, numbers, and spaces are removed before turning into tokens N-Gram sizes are configurable at runtime
 Output files are always named `ngrams.csv` and `ngrams.json` and saved to the folder you specify